Rennova Health Interview

 Speakers: Everett Jolly and Seamus Lagan

-Jolly: On today’s show, we’re bringing back Rennova Health, Inc. They trade on the OTC markets under the ticker symbol RNVA.
-And with us today is the CEO and President of the company, Mr. Seamus Lagan.
+Jolly: On today’s show, I’m bringing back a returning guest; it’s been months since the last time he has been on the show.
+We’re talking about none other than Rennova Health, Inc. They trade on the OTC markets under the ticker symbol ‘RNVA’, and with us today is the President and CEO of the company who is going to bring us up to speed, Mr. Seamus Lagan.
 Seamus, welcome back to the show.

 Lagan: Thank you, Everett.
 It has been some time, so I appreciate the opportunity to get some additional information into the public domain.